 Abstract

-In this study we investigate how pesticide risk indicators (PRIs) can be applied to help develop sound economic policies.
-Of the numerous PRIs proposed over the years, we modified one, the Environmental Impact Quotient (EIQ) originally developed for the fruit industry, to take into account co-formulants and adjuvants.
+This study investigates how pesticide risk indicators (PRIs) can be applied to help develop sound economic policies.
+We modified one of the numerous PRIs proposed over the years, the Environmental Impact Quotient (EIQ), originally developed for the fruit industry, to take into account co-formulants and adjuvants.
 The new formula includes three components representing the externalities of farm worker risk, consumer risk, and ecological risk.
 It also takes into account the potential externalities of the use of pesticides on residents living near the farms where these products are used.
 We applied the modified EIQ to the Chiana Valley in Tuscany and the Tiber and Upper Tiber Valleys in Tuscany/Umbria, surveying a sample of farms to determine the quantity and types of pesticides used on five crops: durum wheat, soft wheat, corn, tobacco, and olives.
 After calculating the impact quotient, we used data from a survey conducted in a different Italian region regarding the willingness to pay (WTP) for a pesticide-free environment and determined the WTP for even minimal changes in that quotient.
 Using those results, we simulated the changes in welfare (calculated as changes in willingness to pay) that would result from modifying the amount of land used for each crop.
-We believe that the proposed indicator may have broad utility and that its application may lead to a better awareness of the consequences of pesticide use in farming.
+Our findings indicate that the proposed WTP indicator may have broad utility and that its application may lead to enhanced awareness of the consequences of pesticide use in farming.

-Key words: Pesticides, impact indicators, TEIQ, pesticide externalities.
+Key words: Pesticides, impact indicators, TEIQ, pesticide externalities

 Introduction

-The harmful effects of plant protection products(PPPs), like those of many pollutants, are not entirely known.
-Attempts to measure pesticide externalities generally meet with significant hurdles, which in many cases are compounded by the irreversibility of some of those effects (Turner et al., 2003).
+The harmful effects of plant protection products(PPPs), like those of many pollutants, have not been fully established.
+There are generally significant obstacles to attempting to measure pesticide externalities, which in many cases are compounded by the irreversibility of some of those effects (Turner et al., 2003).

-A real measurement of the environmental externalities caused by the use of PPPs would require the simultaneous assessment of all potential harms as they pertain to human health and natural capital (Pretty et al., 2000).
+An accurate and realistic measurement of the environmental externalities caused by the use of PPPs would require the simultaneous assessment of all their potential harms with respect to human health and natural capital (Pretty et al., 2000).
 While there is abundant research into consumer health and the protection of farm workers, few studies have investigated the effects of pesticide use on people living near the land where such products are employed.
-Yet the widespread urbanization of rural areas and the proximity of intensive farming to residential areas or other locations where people frequently visit render this question increasingly important.
+However, the widespread urbanization of rural areas and the proximity of intensive farming to residential areas or other locations where people frequently visit have made this an increasingly important issue.

-Because the most commonly used approach is to find the relationship between a pollutant’s concentration in the environment and its effects, evaluating the risk entails an analysis of the “dose” (pollution level) and “response” (effect).
-In general, uncertainty as to the environmental damage caused by PPPs requires the consideration of three elements: hazard (the potential harm caused), exposure, and risk, where risk is the likelihood that the hazardous effect will occur and depends on the interaction between hazard and exposure.
+Because the most commonly used approach to ascertaining the consequences of pesticide use is to determine the relationship between a pollutant’s concentration in the environment and its effects, evaluating the risk entails an analysis of the “dose” (pollution level) and “response” (effect).
+In general, the three factors that must be considered when examining the environmental damage caused by PPPs are hazard (the potential harm caused), exposure, and risk, where risk is the likelihood that the hazardous effect will occur and depends on the interaction between the hazard and exposure.

-Also important for assessing the externalities caused by PPPs are their characteristics of selectivity, spectrum of action, and penetration capacity and systemicity.
+Other factors important for assessing the externalities caused by PPPs are their characteristics of selectivity, spectrum of action, and penetration capacity and systemicity.

 Current legislation